opdsbanasya/NamasteNodeJS/Episode 5/README.md

-# Episode 5
+# Episode-05 | Diving into the NodeJS github repo

 ## Problems

-### Why we can't access variables and functions directly from a module?
+### 1. Why we can't access variables and functions directly from a module?
 **Ans.**: In JavaScript, functions have thier scope and their variables can't be accessed from outside of the function.
 ```js
 function foo() {